John-bju/SIL-translation-test/README.md

 All submissions should be put into the main branch of the github repo, and should be added into the following locations.

 ###### Documents
 All documents need to be submitted in english, as crowdin will handle all translations to non-english languages.
-All documents should be in .fodt format and should only be added (or modifed) in `docs-en/fodt/(app builder name)/(file)` for example `"docs-en/fodt/SAB/Scripture-App-Builder-01-Installation-Instructions.fodt".`
+All documents should be in .fodt format and should only be added (or modified) in `docs-en/fodt/(app builder name)/(file)` for example `"docs-en/fodt/SAB/Scripture-App-Builder-01-Installation-Instructions.fodt".`

 ###### Images
 In this repo images are handled differently than most other documentation repos.
-Images are not inserted into the documents themselves, but instead are inserted as links pointing to seperate image files.
+Images are not inserted into the documents themselves, but instead are inserted as links pointing to separate image files.
 This means that every document has a folder next to it that contains all the images displayed in that document.
 For example "Scripture-App-Builder-01-Installation-Instructions.fodt" would be next to a folder next to it named SAB01, this folder would have all the images the document would use.

 <img src="README_pics/Screenshot_20260715_151502.png" width="400" height="800" />

-The benifit and reason why this repo uses this system is that it makes it increadibly easy to swtich out images in a document.
+The benefit and reason why this repo uses this system is that it makes it incredibly easy to switch out images in a document.
 Since screenshots containing english text will not be translated by crowdin the next best solution is to replace these screenshots with ones containing text in the correct language.
 The github workflow will automatically replace the screenshots, however the user still needs to manually supply all screenshots.
-The images are located in images/(language)/(app builder name)/(image folder) and do not need to conform a specific file format.
+The images are located in images/(language)/(app builder name)/(image folder) and do not need to conform to a specific file format.
 Simply drop the images into the correct folder and the workflow will handle the rest.

 ### Workflow